 Even today she gives Rickshawpullers 100 rupees notes for a distance of rs 10.
 Sometimes she gives 500 rupees too.
 I was shocked.
 How does she get so much money?
 Looks like still there are people who give her money.

 She burns under the sun, soaks in the rain, lives on the street for 12 months of the year.
 Residents give her food, money and she survives.
 Some of the locals added, she never falls sick and she is like this for years.
-See how god punishes you for your behavior.
+See how god punishes you for your behaviour.

 Dear Women – Are you sure your empowerment is not robbing you of your happiness?